Shiba nukkuu olohuoneen matolla

 How does breed affect a dog's sleeping habits?

-The dog's breed and genetics also affect how much and at what time of day it usually sleeps.
+A dog's breed and genetics also affect how much and at what time of day it usually sleeps.
 Breeds have been bred for different purposes, which is reflected in their activity levels and rest times.
 Of course, there are differences between individuals, but the following guidelines apply to many breeds:

 Service and hunting dogs, herding dogs, and other working dogs: